MartinPankraz/DSAGTechXChange24/2-abap-cloud-with-microsoft/student/quest1.md

 | Client | `000` |
 | Language | `EN` |

-4. Find your dedicated package `ZDSAG_MSFT_AI_##` under `Favorite Packages` and open its properties view (double click on the Project Explorer item).
+4. Find your dedicated package `ZDSAG_MSFT_AI_##`, right-click and choose `Add to Favorite Packages` and open its properties view (double click on the Project Explorer item).
-5. See the selected setting `ABAP for Cloud Development` for `Default ABAP Language Version` on the "General Data" section.
+5. See the selected setting `ABAP for Cloud Development` for `Default ABAP Language Version` on the "General Data" section of your package.
 If it is not set, please set it now.

 That wasn't too hard, was it?
 Now you are ready to start your journey.